 This spin on a Colorado Green Chili recipe with the addition of pinto beans is perfect for chilly nights when you need to warm up.
 It’s great over rice or by itself.

 When we moved to Colorado, there was a big learning curve that we needed to tackle.
-Everywhere we went there were signs that said, Hatch Chile.
+Everywhere we went some signs said, Hatch Chile.
 What did that mean?!
-Then we would go to restaurants and people who ask us if we wanted red chile or green chile.
+Then we would go to restaurants and people who asked us if we wanted red chile or green chile.
 It was all so confusing.

 One day I decided to try it.